-- Must be able to communicate competently in English, in oral and written form and understand written and oral instructions. - Must be willing to undergo a criminal record search. - Must have a form signed by your doctor stating you are mentally and physically fit for the job. - Must be willing to be trained as required for the application of medication, performance of physiotherapy, stretching, etc. - Must be able to establish and maintain harmonious relationships with John Doe, his family, professional associates, friends, etc. - Must be willing to maintain confidentiality.
+- Must be able to communicate competently in English, in oral and written form and understand written and oral instructions. - Must be willing to undergo a criminal record search. - Must have a form signed by your doctor stating you are mentally and physically fit for the job. - Must be willing to be trained as required for the application of medication, performance of physiotherapy, stretching, etc. - Must be able to establish and maintain harmonious relationships with John Doe, his family, professional associates, friends, etc. - · Must be willing to maintain confidentiality. - Must be vaccinated against COVID-19.